WhitneyStockExchange/Whitney-Stock-Exchange/README.md

 # WSE
-The Official website for Whitney Stock Exchange
+The Official Website for Whitney Stock Exchange